study-ORCATech-cloud/cicd-labs/ArgoCD/LAB08-CI-Promote-To-ArgoCD/LAB.md

    ```

 **23. Verify ArgoCD Applications:**
-   a.
-Open ArgoCD UI
+   * Open ArgoCD UI
-   b.
-You should see two applications: `cicd-demo-staging` and `cicd-demo-production`
+   * You should see two applications: `cicd-demo-staging` and `cicd-demo-production`
-   c.
-The staging application should auto-sync
+   * The staging application should auto-sync
-   d.
-The production application should be manual sync
+   * The production application should be manual sync

 ### Phase 7: Test Complete CI/CD Pipeline

 **24. Trigger Initial CI/CD Pipeline:**
-   a.
-Make a small change to the application:
+   * Make a small change to the application:
       ```bash
       sed -i 's/Hello from CI\/CD GitOps Demo!/Hello from Automated CI\/CD Pipeline!/' app/main.py
       git add app/main.py
       git commit -m "Update welcome message"
       git push origin main
       ```
-   b.
-This will trigger the CI build workflow
+   * This will trigger the CI build workflow
-   c.
-Watch the workflow in GitHub Actions tab
+   * Watch the workflow in GitHub Actions tab

 **25. Monitor Staging Deployment:**
-   a.
-After CI completes, the staging promotion workflow should run
+   * After CI completes, the staging promotion workflow should run
-   b.
-Check ArgoCD UI for staging application sync
+   * Check ArgoCD UI for staging application sync
-   c.
-Test the staging application:
+   * Test the staging application:
       ```bash
       minikube ip  # Get Minikube IP
       curl http://<MINIKUBE_IP>:30100/
       ```

 **26. Promote to Production:**
-   a.
-In GitHub, go to Actions tab
+   * In GitHub, go to Actions tab
-   b.
-Run the "Promote to Production" workflow manually
+   * Run the "Promote to Production" workflow manually
-   c.
-Enter the version tag from staging (check staging kustomization.yaml)
+   * Enter the version tag from staging (check staging kustomization.yaml)
-   d.
-Type "promote" to confirm
+   * Type "promote" to confirm
-   e.
-Run the workflow
+   * Run the workflow

 **27. Manually Sync Production:**
-   a.
-In ArgoCD UI, the production application should show "OutOfSync"
+   * In ArgoCD UI, the production application should show "OutOfSync"
-   b.
-Review the changes
+   * Review the changes
-   c.
-Manually click "SYNC" to deploy to production
+   * Manually click "SYNC" to deploy to production
-   d.
-Test the production application:
+   * Test the production application:
       ```bash
       curl http://<MINIKUBE_IP>:30200/
       ```